ljdyer/advent-of-code-2021/readme.md

 - Puzzles are released at 5am GMT (midnight EST) each day.
 If the start time is the same as the actual time in the table below, I was awake and began working on my solution at 5am and the rank includes only others who started at the same time.
 If the start and actual time are different, I began working on my solution later in the day so the rank includes others who started before me.
 - **On the day** solutions are just an upload of the unedited code file at the time I solved the problem. **Tidied up** solutions are post-edited versions of the code that show my solution more clearly.
 - Click on the **YouTube** links to watch a recording of me solving the problems in real time.
 If the **YouTube** link is greyed out for a given day, it means I either haven't got around to uploading the video yet, or I wasn't able to record one on that day.
+- No actual time is recorded for day 13 because I got stuck and had to refer to somebody else's code to get to the solution.

 ## Stats & solutions